In Him Ministries:

 Jesus said in Matthew 7:21-23, “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’”

 These people who thought they deserved heaven failed to enter into it because they didn’t live by faith in the Son of God.
 Every reason they gave for their right to be there was based on their own good works.
-The fruit they produced was bad so Christ had to cut the tree down (Matthew 7:15-20).
+The fruit they produced was bad so Christ had to cut the tree down (Matt.
+7:15-20).
 Just because we think we are doing the right things doesn’t mean we are truly saved.
-No one is saved because they stopped eating flesh meats or keep the seventh-day Sabbath.
+No one is saved because they stopped eating flesh meats or keep the seventh day Sabbath.
 We are saved by grace through faith in the Son of God alone.
 There is no other name under heaven by which we can be saved (Acts 4:12).

 God has always had a remnant of true believers in every age.

-Jesus said His true followers need to be the salt of the earth, and a light to the world.
+Jesus said His true followers need to be the salt of the earth and a light to the world.
 Matthew 5:13-16 says, “You are the salt of the earth, but if salt has lost its taste, how shall its saltiness be restored?
 It is no longer good for anything except to be thrown out and trampled under people’s feet.
 “You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.
-In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven."
+In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.”

 A remnant is a fragment that’s left over, or a very small part of the whole.
 The remnant that are saved is that small group of people who truly live their lives for Christ through the power of the Holy Spirit.
 They are the salt of the earth and a light in the darkness.